Fluglow/InvisibilityPlus/README.md

 # Invisibility+
-Spigot plugin that turns players' armor invisible when they're affected by an invisibility potion.
+Spigot plugin that hides equipment and visual effects of players when they're affected by an invisibility potion.
+This is mainly accomplished by manipulating outgoing packets via ProtocolLib.